Explore Study Abroad in Switzerland: What It Means to Thrive

 Research shows how important the natural environment is to health.
 A 2020 research paper on the health benefits of exposure to woodlands in children concluded that "regular exposure to a natural environment offers children the opportunity to take appropriate risks and gain resilience, confidence, and independence as creative learners" [7].

 We also know that positive emotions like interest, joy, compassion, pride, amusement, and gratitude are essential indicators of flourishing.
 When individuals integrate positive emotions into their daily lives, they become more resilient [8].
-The natural environment and the programme we have designed for Ignite: Switzerland provide opportunities to experience and explore positive emotions in daily life, helping our students build intellectual and psychological resources that protect their wellbeing.
+The study abroad programme we have designed for Ignite: Switzerland provide opportunities to experience and explore positive emotions in daily life, helping our students build intellectual and psychological resources that protect their wellbeing in a supportive, natural environment.

 ignite-thought-leadership-article-thrive-en7180